 A year of colossal change for fashion companies - BOF and McKinsey show how the Corona crisis changed the fashion landscape forever

-The annual report on the world of fashion, “The State of Fashion 2021”, developed in cooperation between the international consulting firm McKinsey & Company and the renowned online fashion platform Business of Fashion (BOF), predicts a coming year full of challenges for fashion companies.
+The annual report on the world of fashion, “The State of Fashion 2021”, developed in cooperation between the international consulting firm McKinsey & Company and the renowned Online fashion platform Business of Fashion (BOF) says a year full of challenges for the coming year Fashion company Hervor.

 2020 is a year unlike any year before, with the coronavirus' shocking development around the globe.
 In their report "The State of Fashion 2021", BOF and McKinsey have defined XNUMX key themes highlighting a major disruption for the Fashion market.
 The following shows a snapshot of their results:

 Fashion companies saw their profits fall 90% in 2020